JacenBoy/Showdown-API-PoCs/notes.md

 - FFAs: The Showdown system has a cap of 4 players, making it unsuitable to large-scale FFAs
 - State saving: Need to determine a solution for saving the current battle state in the event that the bot reboots/crashes, or a battle needs to be put on hold
 - Large-scale battles: Unsure if the battle system supports team sizes greater than 6, in the event that someone wants to attempt a large scale exhibition battle (i.e. 100v100)
+- Public Box: The sim is designed for full battles with defined teams; need to determine if teams can be built on the fly